raktims2210-dev/representation-economy/OPEN_QUESTIONS.md

 * transparency,
 * reversibility,
 * recourse,
+* explainability,
+* institutional trust,
-* and institutional trust.
+* and social acceptance.

 How should legitimacy be designed into AI systems?

+What makes automated action acceptable at scale?

 ---

-## Who is accountable when representations are wrong?
+## Who becomes accountable when representation fails?

-AI failures may originate not from reasoning errors, but from representation failures.
+Many AI failures may originate not from reasoning errors, but from representation failures.

 Who becomes accountable when:

 * identity is misrepresented,
 * context is incomplete,
 * signals are manipulated,
-* or institutional state is corrupted?
+* institutional state is corrupted,
+* or delegated authority exceeds visibility?

+How should accountability operate in machine-mediated institutions?

 ---